developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/barcode/index.md

 * **On the VC70**, the scanner will work only if connected in SSI Mode.

-* **EB 1.5 now supports the `decodeSound` method**.
+* **EB 1.5 and higher supports the `decodeSound` method**.
 A bug in the method prevents apps made with EB 1.4 and earlier from using the method.

 * **The RE 2.x Scanner API and the EB 1.x Barcode API should not be used simultaneously in any Enterprise Browser application**; only one or the other should be used.